teostereciu/social-robotics24/README.md

 As the robot is introducing different parts of a volcano, specially made cards are to be displayed by human assistant to the person taking the lesson.
 The cards may be printed out or shown from a mobil device.
-The cards can be found in: a canva link
+The cards can be found in: https://www.canva.com/design/DAGFMyVL_DU/VR5mD6-1kCYkModnmo3DXg/edit?utm_content=DAGFMyVL_DU&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton